PyO3/pyo3/guide/src/trait_exposure.md

 pyo3_runtime.PanicException: called `Result::unwrap()` on an `Err` value: PyErr { type: Py(0x10dcf79f0, PhantomData) }
 ```

-This error code is quite not helpful for a Python user that does not know anything about Rust, or someone that does not know PyO3 was used to interface the Rust code.
+This error code is not helpful for a Python user that does not know anything about Rust, or someone that does not know PyO3 was used to interface the Rust code.

-However, as being responsible for making the Rust code available to Python, we can do something about it.
+However, as we are responsible for making the Rust code available to Python, we can do something about it.

-The issue is that we called `unwrap` anywhere we could, and any panic from PyO3 will be directely forwarded to the end user.
+The issue is that we called `unwrap` anywhere we could, and therefore any panic from PyO3 will be directly forwarded to the end user.

 Let's modify the code performing the type conversion to give a helpful error message to the Python user: